New York’s MTA wants safer COVID-19 iPhone unlocking, and so should you

 It would be easy for Apple to try and punt on this issue by saying that people should stop using their devices so much, but the reality is that Apple pushed smartphones towards ubiquity in public spaces, made them critical for navigation and public transportation, and enabled them to serve as payment conduits and transit access devices.
 People now rely on quick and safe access to their iPhones at any point, an expectation Apple is responsible for addressing.

-Now New York City’s Metropolitan Transportation Authority (MTA) is publicly appealing to Apple to improve iPhones to improve Face ID’s performance during the pandemic.
+Now New York City’s Metropolitan Transportation Authority (MTA) is publicly appealing to Apple to improve Face ID’s performance during the pandemic.
 In an open letter to Apple, MTA chairman Patrick Foye noted passengers have been removing their masks to unlock their phones — an issue that obviously exposes their faces to the subway’s shared air, and vice-versa.
 As an interim solution, Foye asked Apple to collaborate with the MTA to publicize iOS’s passcode workaround.
 But he also “urge[d] Apple to accelerate the deployment of new technologies and solutions that further protect customers in the era of COVID-19.”

 I reached out to the MTA to see if it had any specific solutions to suggest to Apple, and a spokesperson deferred to Apple on the details.
 But it’s clear that something needs to change, and the MTA wants Apple to explore “additional technological changes that can be made to make signing onto the phones faster and more efficient for everyone.”